osisoft/PI-Adapter/shared-content/introduction-to-pi-adapters.md

 # Introduction to PI Adapters

-PI Adapters is an edge data collection technology that provides access to time-series data previously isolated on remote assets or in secondary networks.
+PI Adapters are data collection components that provide access to time-series data previously isolated on remote assets or in secondary networks.
 Available for Windows and Linux devices, PI Adapters pull real-time data from IIoT gateways and sensor-enabled equipment and securely route the data to:

 - Edge Data Store (EDS) for additional edge applications
 - PI Server for on-premises storage